Justice Reinvestment in Iowa

 - To maximize potential benefits and resources, what data-driven recommendations (administrative or legislative) may be needed to improve clients’ chances of success in the community?

-In 2021, state leaders requested support from the U.S. Department of Justice’s Office of Justice Programs, Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to innovatively use the Justice Reinvestment Initiative to answer the questions above.
+In 2021, state leaders requested support from the U.S. Department of Justice’s Office of Justice Programs, Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to use the Justice Reinvestment Initiative to answer the questions above.
 As public-private partners in the federal JRI program, BJA and Pew approved Iowa state leaders’ request and asked the CSG Justice Center to provide intensive technical assistance.

 CSG Justice Center staff are collecting and analyzing available data and will conduct a comprehensive assessment of community supervision practices.
 CSG Justice Center staff will also engage criminal justice stakeholders and guide a Justice Reinvestment Oversight Committee in developing appropriate recommendations on whether the state should continue or enhance revocation-reduction efforts and whether specific resources are needed in addition to any administrative or legislative recommendations that enhance officers’ ability to successfully supervise clients in the community.

 The state’s Justice Reinvestment Oversight Committee will guide the project.
-Administrative and/or legislative recommendations will be available for the committee’s consideration in the summer of 2022.
+Administrative and/or legislative recommendations will be available for the committee’s consideration in the fall of 2022.
 Approved recommendations—if applicable—will then be provided to the legislature.